 The diversity of wildlife and nature in Florida is almost unbelievable.
-With the largest subtropical wetland ecosystem in the country, known as the Everglades, and the largest continuous stand of sawgrass prairie, Florida is a never ending source of beautiful landscapes and native species of birds, reptiles, and mammals, with a vast array of locations for viewing.
+With the largest subtropical wetland ecosystem in the country, known as the Everglades, and the largest continuous stand of sawgrass prairie, Florida is a never-ending source of beautiful landscapes and native species of birds, reptiles, and mammals, with a vast array of locations for viewing.
 You certianly will have a lot to do on a Florida family vacation.

 We’ll start with Florida’s freshwater springs.
 With over 900 in the state, they range from small to large and can emit over 550 million gallons of 70-75 degree water per day, year round, perfect for swimming.
 Experiencing a spring is like entering another world!
 There are underground caves to explore, with proper training and apparatus of course, clear waters to snorkel, and a beach-like atmosphere to relax and picnic with the family.
 Here are some of the favorite springs the natives like to enjoy: